blog posts

 • Two USB flash drives, one as a bootable live flash for installation and the other as a memory for a complete Linux installation on it

-• You can consider 4 GB for the bootable Flash; the different Flash must have at least 32 GB of space.
+• You can consider 4 GB for the bootable Flash; the diFlashnt Flash must have at least 32 GB of space.

-• It is recommended that both flash drives are of USB 3.0 type to speed up the installation.
-Even if you are using USB 3.0, be aware that the installation process is time-consuming, So manage your time and be patient.
+• It is recommended that both flash drives be of USB 3.0 type to speed up the installation.
+Even if you use USB 3.0, be aware that installation is time-consuming.
+So, manage your time and be patient.

-• Remember that booting the operating system on Flash is slower than hard disk and SSD.
+• Remember that booting the operating system on Flash is slowFlashan booting the hard disk and SSD.

 First part :